mgelbart/website/content/home/projects.md

 #### Professional Projects

+- I am one of the creators of the [Key Capabilities in Data Science](https://extendedlearning.ubc.ca/programs/key-capabilities-data-science) continuing education program at UBC.
+The interactive lessons associated with these courses are publicly available: see [Programming in Python for Data Science](https://prog-learn.mds.ubc.ca/) and [Introduction to Machine Learning](https://ml-learn.mds.ubc.ca/).
 - I created a new UBC course, [CPSC 330: Applied Machine Learning](https://github.com/ubc-cs/cpsc330).
 - I posted recordings of my lectures from several UBC courses:
   - [CPSC 330: Applied Machine Learning](https://www.youtube.com/playlist?list=PLWmXHcz_53Q2BXsWviGgEqdlSHmfsjSzC) (Sep-Dec 2020, 23 lectures)